 - ASTM C231 air content tests using the Type B pressure meters can be greatly affected by leaks that may occur in a number of places on the apparatus.
 The manual goes into greater detail than the test standard about diagnosing problems with air and water leaks.

 - The ASTM C39 test standard for compressive strength of concrete cylinders requires numerous checks for dimensions of the concrete cylinders and alignment during testing.
 The manual instructs and illustrates acceptable practices to properly perform these measurements.
-C39 gives basic requirements for concrete compression testing machines, but the manual provides non-mandatory information on maintenance and operation of this expensive equipment.
-This section provides tips to prolong service life, maintain accuracy and ensure reliable operation.
+C39 gives basic requirements for concrete compression testing machines, but the manual provides non-mandatory information on the maintenance and operation of this expensive equipment.
+This section provides tips to prolong service life, maintain accuracy, and ensure reliable operation.

-Gilson staff are active participants on ASTM Committees C09 Concrete, D04 Asphalt, D18 Soils and E29 Particle Characterization.
+Gilson staff are active participants on ASTM Committees C09 Concrete, D04 Asphalt, D18 Soils, and E29 Particle Characterization.
 The author has been an active member of C09.97 and other subcommittees for over 20 years.